-What is and where is the N2 Innovation Corridor?
+What is and where is the N2 Innovation District?

 Is that where TripAdvisor is building its corporate headquarters?

 Yes!
-Here’s a company that knows more about the best locations on the planet than anyone else and they’ve chosen to build their marquee office building in the N2 Corridor.
+Here’s a company that knows more about the best locations on the planet than anyone else and they’ve chosen to build their marquee office building in the N2 District.
 PTC, which specializes in 2D & 3D design software and product lifecycle management, also has its world headquarters here.
 So does Turbine Inc., the on-line gaming company.
-Recently, a number of companies in the bio-tech field have moved or announced plans to move to the Corridor.
+Recently, a number of companies in the bio-tech field have moved or announced plans to move to the N2 District.

 I thought Kendall Square and the Boston Innovation District were the cool places to be.
 Why would someone want to locate in Newton or Needham?